jupyter-server/jupyter_releaser/README.md

 ** Experimental! **

+**Jupyter Releaser** contains a set of helper scripts and GitHub Actions to aid in automated releases of Python and npm packages.

 ## Motivation

-A set of helper scripts and GitHub Actions to aid in automated releases of Python and npm packages.

-- Enforces best practices:
+This project should help maintainers reduce toil and save time in the release process by enforcing best practices to:

-  - Automated changelog for every release
+  - Automate a changelog for every release
-  - Published to test server and verified with install and import of dist asset(s)
+  - Pre-publish to test server and verify the install and import of dist asset(s)
-  - Commit message with hashes of dist file(s)
+  - Commit a message with hashes of dist file(s)
-  - Annotated git tag in standard format
+  - Annotate the git tag in standard format
-  - GitHub release with changelog entry
+  - Create a GitHub release with changelog entry
-  - Verified url links in markdown and reStructuredText files
+  - Verify url links in markdown and reStructuredText files
-  - Verified integrity of Python manifest
+  - Verify integrity of Python manifest
-  - Revert to Dev version after release (optional)
   - Forward port changelog entries into default branch
   - Dry run publish on CI
+  - Revert to Dev version after release (optional)

+## Prerequisites

-- Prerequisites (see [checklist](#Checklist-for-Adoption) below for details):
+See [checklist](#Checklist-for-Adoption) below for details:
   - Markdown changelog
   - Bump version configuration (if using Python), for example [tbump](https://github.com/dmerejkowsky/tbump)
   - [Access token](https://docs.github.com/en/github/authenticating-to-github/creating-a-personal-access-token) with access to target GitHub repo to run GitHub Actions.